apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Whooping Cough Is Soaring in the Bay Area.
-Here’s How to Get Vaccines**
+**Games of Thrones' Sophie Turner reportedly in talks to play Lara Croft in Amazon's Tomb Raider TV series**

-You can read more about it [here](https://www.kqed.org/news/12014470/whooping-cough-is-soaring-in-the-bay-area-heres-how-to-get-vaccines).
+You can read more about it [here](https://www.eurogamer.net/games-of-thrones-sophie-turner-reportedly-in-talks-to-play-lara-croft-in-amazons-tomb-raider-tv-series).

 ## Requirements
 - Python 3.8